popi-x/Project1-CUDA-Flocking/README.md

 **Q:** Before `kernIdentifyCellStartEnd` runs, `dev_gridCellStartIndices` and `dev_gridCellEndIndices` are first reset to -1 with `kernResetIntBuffer`.
 Consider how this could be useful for indicating that a cell does not enclose any boids.

-**A:** Without this reset step, a cell that happens to have no boids in it this frame is never written to by `kernIdentifyCellStartEnd` (which only touches cells that actually appear in the sorted `dev_particleGridIndices` array), so its start/end indices would silently keep whatever stale values were left over from a previous frame.
-Resetting both buffers to -1 first guarantees that any cell nobody wrote to this frame is unambiguously marked as empty, so the neighbor search kernel can safely detect and skip it (`if (start == -1) continue;`) instead of reading garbage or, worse, an outdated range from a different frame's grid layout.
+**A:** Without this reset step, a cell that happens to have no boids in it this frame is never written to by `kernIdentifyCellStartEnd` (which only touches cells that actually appear in the sorted `dev_particleGridIndices` array), so its start/end indices would keep whatever stale values were left over from a previous frame.

 ### 2.2 — Pushing the limits

-The uniform grid is dramatically faster than the naive brute-force search in the typical case — as boid count grows, naive's all-pairs check becomes the bottleneck almost immediately, while the uniform grid keeps each boid's search limited to its local neighborhood.
-Pushing the boid count up to 20,000 (uniform grid, visualization on) still runs, but framerate drops sharply to around 170 FPS:
+The uniform grid is dramatically faster than the naive brute-force search in the typical case

 ![20000 Boids](images/boid20000.gif)